shruthisree1234/SaaS_Churn_Prediction/README.md

 - Integrate churn alerts with NPS surveys and usage analytics for richer insights.
 - Test more advanced models (e.g., XGBoost) with additional behavioral features.

----

-## 📣 Project Value
+## Project Value

 This project demonstrates an end-to-end real-world analytics process: from raw data, through modeling, to boardroom-ready insights.
-It stands out for its focus on operational relevance, interpretability, and human business impact—not just technical prowess.
+It stands out for its focus on operational relevance, interpretability, and human business impact.

----